Rotating Homogeneous Polynomials & Representations of SO(3)

 Dimension of the Eigenspaces: Eigenvalue Multiplicities.

-From the proof of Lemma B one sees that $S_d$ projects the $\lambda-$eigenspace of $A \otimes \rho_{d-1}$ into the $\lambda-$eigenspace of $\rho_d$.
-Peering into the projection however is difficult because $\rho_{d-1}$ too has a projection component, and so on.
+From the proof of Lemma B one sees that Sd projects the λeigenspace of Aρd1 into the λeigenspace of ρd.
+Peering into the projection however is difficult because ρd1 too has a projection component, and so on.
 The entire recursion has series of nested projections which hampers the analysis.
-Instead I can describe $\rho_d$ as a batch computation.
+Instead I can describe ρd as a batch computation.
 And yes, there is a batch method.
-Which is, by the way, the definition of how $A$ acts on some monomial $p \in \mathcal{P}_d$: Factor $p$ into $d$ $\mathcal{P}_1$ factors and compute the action of $A$ on each factor.
+Which is, by the way, the definition of how A acts on some monomial pPd: Factor p into d P1 factors and compute the action of A on each factor.
 Abusing the previously introduced notation

-The representations of $SO(3)$ that I have described so far have been in $\mathcal{P}_d$, homogeneous polynomials of degree $d$.
-These are, however reducible representations, because degree $d$ harmonic polynomicals form a $SO(3)-$invariant subspace of $\mathcal{P}_d$.
-There is certainly more to be said about harmonic representations of $SO(3)$, but my interest right now is to use to the the dimension of the eigenspaces formula to prove degree $d$ harmonic $SO(3)$ representations have eigenvalues
+The representations of SO(3) that I have described so far have been in Pd, homogeneous polynomials of degree d.
+These are, however reducible representations, because degree d harmonic polynomicals form a SO(3)invariant subspace of Pd.
+There is certainly more to be said about harmonic representations of SO(3), but my interest right now is to use to the the dimension of the eigenspaces formula to prove degree d harmonic SO(3) representations have eigenvalues

 and each has multiplicity one.